Deciding on a wood for a desk is often the hardest part of the project.

 So what does that mean for my desk project?

-So, here’s a few tips for selecting your wood:
+So, here are a few tips for selecting your wood:

-- Regardless of hardwood, softwood, barn wood or even live edge wood you NEED to use a wood that has been kiln dried.
+- Regardless of hardwood, softwood, barn wood, or even live edge wood, you NEED to use wood that has been kiln-dried.

 - Look for hardwood suppliers that